 If you find a good dumbbell deal today, we recommend not waiting around for too long and buying them quickly as the best Bowflex deals and dumbbells in general are still in short supply.
 According to a research conducted by sweatband.com, a fitness equipment retailer, "dumbbell sales were up +3,464% in 2021, compared to last year."

 Can you build muscle with dumbbells only?

-Most people will probably associate dumbbells with bicep curls, but they can train so much more than just the front of your upper arm.
+You can do so much more than just curls with the best dumbbells.
+Most people will probably associate dumbbells with bicep curls, but these weights can train so much more than just the front of your upper arm.
 Biceps are overrated, hear us out!

 Triceps are the new biceps and you can use dumbbells to strengthen these muscles doing overhead extensions, triceps kickbacks or lying triceps extensions.
 Tone your shoulders doing shoulder presses, lateral raises or upright rows.
 You can even train your legs with dumbbells: squats can be performed with dumbbells as well as lunges and deadlifts.

 Get a weight bench for your home gym and you can further extend your repertoire: bigger your chest muscles (or 'pecs') with the dumbbell bench press, dumbbell flyes or straight-arm dumbbell pullovers.
 Not to mention the back exercises like one arm rows or reverse flyers.
 The possibilities are truly endless.